DetectiveDan/SEG-Algorithm/README.md

 # SEG Algorithm
 This project was influenced by Luhn's Algorithm.
 SEG was designed to create a 18 digit number, that is secured via a checksum.
 This is done by starting out with a 12 digit random number.
 More detail will be posted later in this file.

-## Getting Started

-If you are looking to use it for Python, I have a PyPi package * [here](www.danielsmith.co).
-Alternatively, you can implement  this into any language you wish.

 ### Prerequisites

 For the Python version I have provided, you must use Python 3.6 with the CSV, Time, and Random packages.